kubernetes/enhancements/keps/sig-scheduling/2779-support-custom-queue-for-the-scheduler/README.md

 ## Summary

-Provide an interface so that users can implement a custom queue of scheduler.
+Provide an interface so that users (custom scheduler developers) can implement a custom queue of scheduler.
 With such, users can build their custom queue implementation at will, and plumb into the scheduler seamlessly.
 This can satisfy the business needs such as sophisticated pods sorting and internal queuing mechanics.

 ## Motivation